 |Informit Literature & Culture Collection|

 This collection is a rich source of fiction, poetry, cultural politics and the ideas that have helped define the Australian identity.
 Of special interest to students of literary studies, cultural studies and creative writing courses.
 The backfile component includes every issue of Australia’s best known literary and cultural magazines.

 |Informit New Zealand Collection|

 Access to full-text New Zealand content relating to arts, business, education, environment and conservation, family studies, sociology, indigenous and Maori peoples, law and music.

-Provides free online access to a wide range of time series data from Statistics New Zealand.
-This web-based tool can be used to access, view, and download the most up-to-date information from the largest directly accessible database of official statistics in New Zealand.
-Phone 0508525525 for Mon-Fri Help Desk support.
+Provides free online access to a wide range of time series data.
+This web-based tool can be used to access, view, and download the most up-to-date information from the largest directly accessible database of New Zealand official statistics.

 |InPhO: The Indiana Philosophy Ontology project|

 Includes a taxonomy browser for finding information about philosophical ideas.
-With it you can investigate related ideas, and conduct focused searches at the Stanford Encyclopedia of Philosophy, Noesis, and Google Scholar with a single click.
+Through a single interface, investigate related ideas and conduct focused searches at the Stanford Encyclopedia of Philosophy, the Internet Encyclopedia of Philosophy, PhilPapers, and, HathiTrust/Google Books Collection.

 |Inspec (Web of Science)|